grumpyclimber/construction/article.md

 # UNDER CONSTRUCTION:

-# Title
+# NLP on guided projects feedback

 Do you share your projects in the Dataquest community?
 I do!
 I have benefited a lot from various people sharing their insights on my work.
 As I've progressed, I've started giving back and showing other people what I would have done differently in their notebooks.
-I've even started writing a generic post about the most important comments on our projects.
-This led me to the idea of an interesting project:
-* extract all the feedback data and gather it in one dataset
+I've even started writing a [generic post](https://github.com/grumpyclimber/portfolio/blob/main/ml/nlp_feedback/feedback.md) about the most important comments on our projects.
+To include more interesting content in my post, I've started looking at other users feedback to guided projects. **Wait a second...
+What if we combine all of the feedback data to every guided project in one dataset?**
-* analyze the dataset
-* use machine learning to enhance the analysis.

 This article is the first post in a series of posts describing my project.
-To really benefit from this article you should have a good understanding of pandas library and regex usage in cleaning data.
-We'll focus on web scraping, so elementary HTML is very helpful, but you should survive without it.
+To really benefit from this article you should have a good understanding of pandas library and be aware of regex usage in cleaning data.
+We'll focus on web scraping, so elementary HTML (language used for creating websites) is very helpful, but you should survive without it.

+### Structure
-I have divided this project into three stages, all of them are not that complicated on their own.
-But as we combine them, it starts to look interesting:
+I have divided this project into three stages, all of them are not that complicated on their own, but combining them together may feel a bit overwhelming.
+Every stage will be covered in a seperate article:

-* Part 1: Scrape the data - we'll use the Beautiful Soup library to gather all the necessary string values from the website and store them in a pandas dataframe.
+* Part 1: Gather the data - We'll use the Beautiful Soup library to scrape all the necessary string values from the website and store them in a pandas dataframe.
+This is the part we'll discuss in this article.
-* Part 2: Clean and analyse the data - we should be well accustomed to this part.
-Webscraping very often delivers 'dirty' text values.
+* Part 2: Clean and analyse the data - Web scraping very often delivers 'dirty' text values.
 It is normal for the scraper to pick up a few extra signs or lines of HTML during the process.
 We'll use regular expression techniques to transform that data into a more useful format and analyze it.
 * Part 3: Use machine learning models on the data.
 Why perform the analysis yourself, when you can send the machine to do that work for you?
 Expanding on our work from part 2, we'll test different machine learning approaches to analyse text data.

+You can access all the projects files on [GitHub](https://github.com/grumpyclimber/portfolio/tree/main/ml/nlp_feedback).
+I'll be adding more files and fine tuning the existing ones as I publish the next articles.

+Ready?
 Let's get to work:
-# Part 1 - scraping the data from Dataquest's community forum
+# Part 1 -  Web scraping for Natural Language Processing project
 If you haven't used BeautifulSoup yet, then I encourage you to check my [introduction notebook](https://github.com/grumpyclimber/portfolio/tree/main/other/wiki_scrape).
 It follows a similar path that we're going to take: scraping not one, but many websites.
 Also, here's a bit more [in depth article](https://www.dataquest.io/blog/web-scraping-python-using-beautiful-soup/) on Dataquest introducing us to web scraping.

 Let's have a look at how the actual guided project post category looks, so we can have a better idea of what we want to achieve: